 A German-Austrian actress carrying a formidable theatrical dynasty into a new generation on the stage of Vienna's Burgtheater.

-Mavie Hörbiger was born into Austrian acting royalty, the daughter of acclaimed actor Christiane Hörbiger and granddaughter of the storied Attila Hörbiger.
-Rather than be overshadowed by the legacy, she has carved her own respected path within it, specializing in the demanding world of German-language theatre.
-Since 2009, she has been a core member of the ensemble at Vienna's Burgtheater, one of the most prestigious German-speaking stages in the world.
-There, she has taken on classical and contemporary roles under renowned directors, earning recognition for her precise, intelligent performances.
-While she appears in film and television, her home is the stage, where she upholds and evolves a family tradition that spans over a century, bringing a modern sensibility to a historic craft.
+Mavie Hörbiger has been a core member of the ensemble at Vienna's Burgtheater since 2009, one of the most prestigious German-speaking stages in the world.
+Born into Austrian acting royalty as the daughter of Christiane Hörbiger and granddaughter of Attila Hörbiger, she has carved her own respected path within that legacy.
+She takes on classical and contemporary roles under renowned directors, earning recognition for precise, intelligent performances.
+While she appears in film and television, her home is the stage, where she upholds and evolves a family tradition spanning over a century.

 1965–1980